Vadimers/OSGURU/LABS/LB2/ReadMe.md

    - ProFTPD: Another powerful FTP server with many features and customization options.
    - Samba: Allows file sharing between Linux systems and Windows computers using the SMB/CIFS protocol.

+2. Порівняйте оболонки Bourne, C, Bourne Again (Bash), the tcsh, Korn shell (Ksh) та zsh.

+1. Bourne Shell (sh):
+   - One of the first Unix shells.
+   - Has limited functionality compared to modern shells.
+   - Used as the standard shell for many Unix systems.

+2. C Shell (csh):
+   - Has a syntax similar to the C programming language.
+   - Supports a range of useful features, such as command history and pseudographic capabilities.

+3. Bourne Again Shell (Bash):
+   - Extension of the Bourne Shell with many enhancements and additional features.
+   - Used by default in many modern Linux distributions.
+   - Supports command history, job control, environment variables, and other useful features.

+4. Tcsh:
+   - Extension of the C Shell with additional features such as autocompletion and error correction.
+   - Has a similar syntax to the C Shell but with more capabilities.

+5. Korn Shell (Ksh):
+   - Combines functionality from the Bourne Shell and C Shell.
+   - Has many extensions and enhancements, including support for dynamic variables, branching, and loops.

+6. Z Shell (Zsh):
+   - Has many features that enhance user convenience and productivity.
+   - Provides better autocompletion, directory management, and other advanced capabilities compared to other shells.
+   - Often used as an alternative shell to Bash on Unix systems.

+Each of these shells has its own characteristics